FIRST READING (Daniel 9:4b - 10)

 save that of knowing that I do your will.

-that they may be cleansed from all their sins,
+that we may be cleansed from all our sins,

 and gladly forgive one another.